-Serve DC’s free Community Emergency Response Team (CERT) volunteer program trains citizens to be better prepared to respond to emergencies in their communities.
+Serve DC’s Community Emergency Response Team (CERT) volunteer program trains citizens to be better prepared to respond to emergencies in their communities.
 When emergencies happen, CERT members can provide critical support to first responders, immediate assistance to victims and can help organize spontaneous volunteers at a disaster site.
 CERT members can also help with non-emergency projects that help improve the community safety.

 CERT training is free and open to anyone who lives, works or congregates in the District of Columbia.
 Classes include:

 - Medical Operations and First Aid